How to Pay Collections

 Lump Sum: A lump-sum payment allows you to pay the debt off quickly.
 It’s a great negotiating tool, even if you can’t pay the full amount.
 Once you pay, you can ask the collection agency to delete the debt from your credit report or mark it “paid in full.”
 They don’t have to, but some will agree to.
 A drawback is that if you settle with the collection agency for less than the full amount, it will have a negative impact on your credit, since, technically, you still owe money.
 If the amount forgive is over $600, you have to treat it as income and pay income tax.

 Installments: Monthly installments make paying back the entire debt more manageable.
 On the other hand, it may restart the clock on your debt account, which means a hit to your credit score, since it won’t come off for another seven years.

 5. Negotiate Your Payment

 When it comes time to pay, rather than being intimidated, remember that you are in the driver’s seat.
 The debt collection company wants your money, so you have the upper hand, even if you can’t pay the full amount.

-Before you call, write down your plan, including how much you can pay, either in a lump sum or monthly installments.
+Before you call and start negotiating with debt collectors, write down your plan, including how much you can pay, either in a lump sum or monthly installments.
 Determine if there is interest and fees you can ask to have removed.
-Writing it down will help you remember what you wanted to say and keep you on point.
+Writing it down will help you remember what you wanted to say and keep you on point during the phone call.

 Write out a script, or outline, which will help keep you on point.
 It should include: